IMP1/mir-obsidian/Mir/fauna/Plainswalker.md

 Many plainswalkers are nomadic, and travel in large insular groups.
 A few have managed to settle down and integrate well into other cultures.

+## Anatomy
+%% How tall? %%
+Plainswalkers have slightly webbed hands.

 ## Life Cycle & Health
 Plainswalkers live for an average of 130 years *(roughly 50 Earth-years)*, assuming they make it out of childhood and into their 40s *(roughly 15)*.